ava-labs/awm-relayer/README.md

 ### Configuration

 The relayer is configured via a JSON file, the path to which is passed in via the `--config-file` command line argument.
 Top level configuration options are also able to be set via environment variable.
-To get the environment variable corresponding to a key, upper case the key and change the delimiter from "-" to "_".
+To get the environment variable corresponding to a key, upper case the key and change the delimiter from "-" to "\_".
 For example, `LOG_LEVEL` sets the `"log-level"` JSON key.
 The following configuration options are available:

 `"log-level": "verbo" | "debug" | "info" | "warn" | "error" | "fatal" | "panic"`

 - The log level for the relayer.
 Defaults to `info`.

-`"p-chain-api": PChainAPI`
+`"p-chain-api": APIConfig`

 - The configuration for the Avalanche P-Chain API node.
 The `PChainAPI` object has the following configuration: